lucianodp/research-website/content/authors/admin/_index.md

 - Visitors
 ---

-Luciano Di Palma is a PhD student in artificial intelligence and data mining at the CEDAR team, in Inria Saclay.
+Luciano Di Palma is a PhD student in Machine Learning and Data Management at CEDAR, a joint research team between École Polytechnique and Inria Saclay.
 His main research interest is designing scalable intelligent analytics systems with strong theoretical performance guarantees and leveraging state-of-the-art machine learning and statistical techniques.